TeslaCloud/flux-ce/readme.md

 flc setgroup YOUR_NAME_OR_STEAMID admin
 ```

-`admin` is the highest-possible usergroup in Flux.
+`admin` is the highest-possible user role in Flux.
 Replace `YOUR_NAME_OR_STEAMID` with your full or partial username or character name, or your full SteamID (`STEAM_X:X:X`).
 The `admin` role will have every single permission by default.
-It is similar to `superadmin` in other admin solutions, except that the group has literally no limits.
-Any permission is automatically available to all users in the `admin` usergroup.
-Please be careful with who you give this usergroup to.
+It is similar to the `superadmin` usergroup in other admin solutions, except that the group has literally no limits.
+Any permission is automatically available to all users in the `admin` role.
+Please be careful with who you give this role to.

 ### Database setup
 Depending on your use case, you may want to setup a database.
 SQLite is the default option and requires no further setup.
 It is perfect if you simply want to take a look at Flux and how it works.
 If you want to run Flux in production, however, you should consider setting up a MySQL (MariaDB) or PostgreSQL database.